sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 # 2 Functionality

 This feature is applicable to all north-bound interfaces like CLI/gNMI/RestAPI.
+- For CLI, the RBAC is implemented in the CLISH.
-So the RBAC feature must be implemented by a module that is common to all NBIs.
+- For REST/gNMI : The RBAC feature must be implemented by a module that is common to REST and gNMI NBIs.
 Both sonic-mgmt-framework and telemetry containers use translib for writing/reading the configurations into/from the CONFIG DB.
 Hence, the RBAC feature would be implemented in the translib module.

 ### Note: